Norb Hecker: Coaching career

 When Atlanta began the 1968 NFL season by dropping their first three games, Hecker was fired on October 1 and replaced by former Viking head coach Norm Van Brocklin.
 After reaching a settlement on the remaining two years of his contract, Hecker accepted the defensive coordinator position with the New York Giants on February 12, 1969.
 He had also been under consideration for a post with the Redskins, who had just hired the previously retired Lombardi.

 Following a 6–8 season that began with the preseason dismissal of head coach Allie Sherman, the Giants came close to reaching the postseason in 1970 with a 9–5 mark.
 However, when the team slipped to 4–10 the next year and gave up 362 points, Hecker was fired on December 23, 1971.
 He resurfaced at Stanford University, first under Jack Christiansen from 1972 to 1976, then Bill Walsh the next two seasons.

 When Walsh was hired as head coach of the San Francisco 49ers in 1979, Hecker came along as an assistant coach.
 After struggling for two seasons, the 49ers stunned the NFL by winning the championship in 1981, capping their turnaround season with a 26–21 win over the Cincinnati Bengals in Super Bowl XVI.
 San Francisco would go on to win three more Super Bowls, with Hecker eventually moving into a front office position until his retirement in 1991.

 Hecker closed out his career in 1995 with the Amsterdam Admirals of the World League of American Football, handling both coaching and front office duties.

+Personal life

+Hecker had five children with his wife.
 He died of cancer in 2004.